ranja-sarkar/stats/statistical models/readme.md

 Improving statistical inferences by asking the right statistical question: https://lakens.github.io/statistical_inferences/05-questions.html

-**Discriminative models** assume a functional form of P(y|X) and estimate the parameters from input data.
+**Discriminative models** assume a functional form of P(y|X) and estimate the response from the data using this function.
 Logistic regression (supervised machine learning) is perhaps the best example of a discriminative model.

 <img width="477" alt="1" src="https://github.com/user-attachments/assets/0e6c1caa-c628-4be6-b34f-7bf3b06402b4">